dashevo/wallet-lib/docs/getting-started/quickstart.md

 ### CDN Standalone

-For browser usage, you can also directly rely on unpkg for wallet-lib and any transporter (here we use localforage for browser).
+For browser usage, you can also directly rely on unpkg for wallet-lib, and localforage as adapter for persistance.

 ```
 <script src="https://unpkg.com/@dashevo/wallet-lib"></script>
 <script src="https://unpkg.com/localforage"></script>

 <script>
 const { Wallet } = require('@dashevo/wallet-lib');
-const wallet = new Wallet({transport: localforage});
+const wallet = new Wallet({adapter: localforage});
 </script>
 ```